sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 * Show the full diary (instead of just my notes) on the home page: If this option is on, all users will see the full list of outstanding diary notes on their home page.

+* Auto complete diary notes linked to animals when they are marked deceased: If this option is enabled, diary notes linked to animals are completed when the animal is given a deceased date.

 * Email users their outstanding diary notes once per day: This option will cause the system to send users an email containing their outstanding diary notes.
   The system will send it as part of the overnight batch, which depending on